mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ___Parameters___

-* email - the recovery email for this account
+* email - the recovery email for this account (UTF-8, in hex)

 ### Request
 ```sh